Classical Verification of Quantum Computations in Linear Time: Analysis of the Individual Phase Test ( )

+Introduce an indicator register $\bindic_+$ which hold $\ffalse$ value by default.
+Recall that $\cP_{0,+}$, $\cP_{1,+}$ are projections; we will use this indicator register to record whether these projections are successful (which means, if these projections are applied on honest inputs, the projections will always be successful, and this register will be flipped to $\ftrue$ deterministically).
+Then $\cP_{0,+}$ applied on \eqref{eq:106} goes as follows:

 Besides $\cP_{0,+},\cP_{1,+}$, we also need to define $\cP_{0,-},\cP_{1,-}$, as follows.
 As discussed in Section \ref{sec:2.1}, in the malicious setting there is no way so far to rule out the \emph{complex conjugate attack}.
-Thus we need to define the sub-operators that fix the complex conjugate of the honest state, which is
+Correspondingly, we define the sub-operators $\cP_{0,-},\cP_{1,-}$ that fix the complex conjugate of the honest state, which is

-The construction is similar to \eqref{eq:108}-\eqref{eq:114} with the following differences: \begin{itemize}\item In \eqref{eq:111} the phase is $e^{\theta_0^{(0)}\mi\pi/4}$. \item The measurement results are stored in a different register denoted by $\bindic_-$. \end{itemize} Importantly, our construction of $\cP_{b,+}$ and $\cP_{b,-}$, $b\in \{0,1\}$ have the following properties, which can be verified by a direct calculation: \begin{itemize}\item When $\cP_{0,+}$, $\cP_{1,+}$ are applied on \eqref{eq:115}, the outcome value in the indicator register $\bindic_+$ is deterministically $\ffalse$.
+The construction is similar to \eqref{eq:108}-\eqref{eq:182j} with the following differences: \begin{itemize}\item Compared to \eqref{eq:111} the phase is changed to $e^{\theta_0^{(0)}\mi\pi/4}$. \item The measurement results are stored in a different indicator register denoted by $\bindic_-$. \end{itemize} Importantly, our construction of $\cP_{b,+}$ and $\cP_{b,-}$, $b\in \{0,1\}$ have the following properties, which can be verified by a direct calculation: \begin{itemize}\item When $\cP_{0,+}$, $\cP_{1,+}$ are applied on \eqref{eq:115}, the outcome value in the indicator register $\bindic_+$ is deterministically $\ffalse$.
 When they are applied on \eqref{eq:192rh} $\bindic_+$ is deterministically $\ftrue$. \item When $\cP_{0,-}$, $\cP_{1,-}$ is applied on \eqref{eq:192rh}, the outcome value in the indicator register $\bindic_-$ is deterministically $\ffalse$.
-When they are applied on \eqref{eq:115} $\bindic_-$ is deterministically $\ftrue$. \end{itemize} This allows us to simply define $\cP$ to be the sequential application of each of these four suboperators, and the order of these suboperators does not matter since they do not interfere with each other the initial state is in a phase-honest form.
+When they are applied on \eqref{eq:115} $\bindic_-$ is deterministically $\ftrue$. \end{itemize} Finally define $\cP$ to be the sequential application of each of these four suboperators with suitable projections.
+(The constructions guarantee that the order of these suboperators does not really matter as long as the initial state is in some specific form).
+And the outcome of the indicator registers will indicate whether the server-side state has honest phases or conjugated phases.
 Below we give the formal definitions.